easly1989/primevideo-to-simkl-csv-exporter/README.md

 1. Launch a browser window
 2. **Require manual login** to Amazon Prime Video (autologin has been disabled)
 3. Guide you through the login process with clear instructions
-4. Scrape your watch history after successful login
+4. **Wait for you to press Enter** in the terminal once you've logged in
+5. Verify you're on the correct page and proceed with scraping
-5. Enrich items with metadata
+6. Enrich items with metadata
-6. Generate `export.csv` in Simkl format
+7. Generate `export.csv` in Simkl format

 ## CSV Format